sarimaleem/TicketToRide/README.md

 # TicketToRide

+OVERALL OBJECTIVES

 Sarim

 - [ ] Work on Player Class
+- [ ] Work on Contract Filled Algorithm
-- [ ] Work on Network Class
+- [ ] Work on Longest Path Algorithm
-- [ ] Initialize Network and Routes
+- [X] Initialize Network and Routes
 - [x] Experiment with Path 2D.double

 David Jobs

-- [ ] buffered image on board
+- [x] buffered image on board
-- [ ] work on making all the routes clickable
+- [ ] work on finding all the coordinates for all the routes

 Keo Jobs
-- [ ] work on graphic ticket
+- [x] work on graphic ticket
+- [ ] initializing the contract deck core class
-- [ ] work on listing all the Routes
+- [ ] work on drawing the contract from the deck
-- [ ] work on listing all the cities
+- [x] work on listing all the Routes in a text file

 Sami Jobs
-- [ ] work on graphic train card
+- [x] work on graphic train card
-- [ ] work on graphic player
+- [ ] work on graphic player class
+- [ ] work on displaying the contracts for each player